Skip to content

 Type Option Default

-int dispintfmt {:.0f}
+int disp_int_fmt {:.0f}

-float dispfloatfmt {:.02f}
+float disp_float_fmt {:.02f}

-date dispdatefmt %Y-%m-%d
+date disp_date_fmt %Y-%m-%d

 Ways to adjust the display formatting: